Sampling by averaging: A multiscale approach to score estimation: Introduction

 Efficiently sampling from complex unnormalised probability distributions is a fundamental challenge across many scientific domains, including statistics, chemistry, computational physics, and biology, see, e.g. \citet{lelievre2010freeenergy, liu2008montecarlostrategies, gelman2013bayesiandataanalysis}.
 Classical Markov Chain Monte Carlo (MCMC) methods provide asymptotically unbiased samples under mild assumptions on the target \citep{alain_2017, pmlr-v195-mousavi-hosseini23a}.
 However, they often become computationally inefficient in practice, especially for high-dimensional, multimodal targets, due to the need for long Markov chains to ensure adequate mixing and convergence.
 To alleviate these issues, annealing-based strategies construct a sequence of smoother intermediate distributions bridging a simple base distribution and the target.
 This principle underlies algorithms such as Parallel Tempering \citep{Geyer01091995, PhysRevLett.57.2607}, Annealed Importance Sampling \citep{neal2001annealed}, and Sequential Monte Carlo \citep{arnaud2001smc, delmoral2006smc}.

 Recently, score-based diffusion methods \citep{JMLR:v6:hyvarinen05a, NEURIPS2020_92c3b916} have emerged as powerful models capable of generating high-quality samples.
 These approaches simulate a reverse diffusion process guided by time-dependent score functions.
 While successful in generative modelling, they rely on access to training samples—a setting that differs from sampling problems, where only the unnormalised target density is available.
 Therefore, traditional score-matching techniques are not applicable.
 To address this, a growing body of work has explored ways to estimate the score function using only the target density, either through neural networks using variational objectives \citep{vargas2024transport, richter2024improved, chen2025sequential} or training-free alternatives based on MCMC \citep{grenioux2024stochastic, huang2024reverse, chen2024diffusivegibbssampling, saremi2024chain, phillips2024particle}.
 In this work, we present a novel training-free sampling framework that eliminates the need for the inner MCMC loop required in previous works to approximate the score function.
 Our main contributions are as follows: \begin{itemize} \item We demonstrate how a multiscale system of SDEs can be leveraged to enable efficient sampling along a diffusion path, obviating the need to estimate the score function. \item In particular, we propose two algorithms: \textsc{MultALMC}: Multiscale Annealed Langevin Monte Carlo (Section \ref{subsec:annealed_langevin_sampler}) and \textsc{MultCDiff}: Multiscale Controlled Diffusions (Section \ref{subsec:controlled_diffusions}) based on discretisations of two different multiscale SDEs: annealed Langevin dynamics for general noise schedules and the reverse SDE associated with an Ornstein-Uhlenbeck (OU) noising process, respectively.
-We also explore accelerated versions using underdamped dynamics.
+We also explore accelerated versions using underdamped dynamics. \item We provide a theoretical analysis of the proposed methods (Section \ref{sec:theoretical_guarantees}) and demonstrate their effectiveness across different synthetic and real-world benchmarks (Section~\ref{sec:numerical_experiments}). \end{itemize}